eyvmal/otoliths/README.md

 human or the one annotated by the AI and you have to guess which one is shown.

 # Todo:
-- Add admin page
+- Add admin page (to reset stats -- maybe delete specific ones)
 - Add top results
-- Move pictures to local storage
+- Pretty up code
-- Add thread safety on read/write methods
+- Add comments explaining the code